 This consumer launch campaign is designed to show that when patients aren’t suffering from a migraine attack, even the smallest moments feel epic.

-The second TV execution (:45) in the Imagine campaign.
+The second TV execution (:45)

-The third TV execution (:45) in the Imagine campaign.
+The third TV execution (:45)

 We needed to develop a campaign that would cut through the clutter at launch and differentiate from the competition.
 The “Possible” campaign disrupts the current migraine management status quo to show how Emgality makes the impossible, migraine headache freedom, now possible.